Soulmate Dynamics

 Older Soulmates

-Older souls have a lot to offer as teachers.
+Older souls have a more mature spirituality, and they can be good teachers.
 Younger souls may not recognize the love of an older soul because there is less attachment in it.

 Sanaya Roman says, "Older souls are often able to detach from personality reactions, offering you a more impersonal, wise love.
 This might not always be comfortable to you."

-Mature love doesn't look like love to a younger soul who just wants to fight.
-And from the perspective of the older soul, the younger soul looks like a two-year-old throwing a tantrum.
+Mature love doesn't look like love to a younger soul who wants more drama.
+And from the perspective of the older soul, the younger soul is like a two-year-old throwing a tantrum.
+This reminds me of the clients who tell me that good men bore them, and they are only attracted to narcissists.
+They want drama.

 Old souls can be recognized by their wisdom and compassion.
 They often devote their lives to service.
 They can be found serving others in all sorts of capacities, sometimes with little reward.
 As Jesus told his disciples, "He that is greatest among you shall be your servant."
 (Matthew 23:11)